mgoadric/cardstock/_posts/2019-05-06-hearts-variants.md

 which also makes sense, since we removed the opportunity for the dramatic win-from-behind scoring option.

-We see Grey Maria and Omnibus contain much more Drama than Hearts.
-Both of these variants keep the scores tighter throughout the game and make the winner more uncertain.
-Knaves continues to confound me, with more Drama than I expected.
-Again, this is most likely due to the combination of winning and losing points.
+We see only Omnibus contain much more Drama than Hearts, and this difference is minuscule.
+This variant keeps the scores tighter throughout the game and make the winner more uncertain.

 #### Order